FRACerqueira/PromptPlus/README.md

 **All controls** have the same organization (see in action: [**Controls Snapshot**](#controls-snapshot)):
 - input/filter (except Masked input) using **[GNU Readline](https://en.wikipedia.org/wiki/GNU_Readline) Emacs keyboard shortcuts**.
 - Prompt, description and data entry (ever)
-- Extra actions per stage : OnStartControl/OnInputRender/OnTryAcceptInput/OnFinishControl (ever)
+- Extra actions per stage: OnStartControl/OnInputRender/OnTryAcceptInput/OnFinishControl (ever)
 - Tooltips (ever and configurable)
 - Filter by Contains / StartsWith (configurable) (depends on the control)
 - Collection subset items and iterations (depends on the control)